Yandex Cloud

 • <alias>: Environment alias of your choice.
 The alias will serve as the name of the subdirectory the archive will be unpacked to.

-• <other_Spark_context_parameters>: Specify them if needed.
+• <other_Spark_context_parameters>: Optional settings.
 For a complete list of parameters, see this Spark article.

 Specify the session you created when running Python code in the cluster.
 You will be able to use dependencies included in the virtual environment.